First Time User? Enroll now.

 Home > Health Library > Steroid Medicine for Asthma: Myths and Facts

-One of the best tools for managing asthma is a controller medicine that has a corticosteroid ("steroid").
+One of the best tools for managing asthma is a controller medicine that contains a steroid.
 But some people worry about taking steroid medicines for asthma because of myths they've heard about them.

 If you're making a decision about using a steroid inhaler, it helps to know the facts.

 The inhaled steroids in asthma medicine go just to the site of the problem—your lungs.
-This is different than the kind of steroids you inject or take in a pill, which go throughout the body and are riskier.
+This is different than the kind of steroid medicines you inject or take as a pill, which go throughout the body and are riskier.

-The steroids in asthma medicine are a different type of steroid than the muscle-building, hair-growing kind.
-And because you inhale the medicine, it goes right to your lungs where it's needed.
+The steroids in asthma medicine are a different type of steroid from the muscle-building, hair-growing kind.
+And because you inhale the medicine, it goes right to your lungs, where it's needed.

-"I can control my asthma using only my quick-relief inhaler."
+You can control your asthma using only your quick-relief inhaler.